MazeTech89/SecAppProgCA2/SecureAppProjectDocumentation.md

 ## Technical Overview

 This project is a full-stack web application built with a React frontend, an Express.js backend, and a SQLite3 database.
 The backend exposes both secure and intentionally insecure RESTful API endpoints to demonstrate common web vulnerabilities (such as SQL Injection, XSS, and Sensitive Data Exposure) and their mitigations.
-Security features in the secure implementation include JWT-based authentication, CSRF protection, security headers via Helmet, and request logging with Morgan.
+Security features in the secure implementation include:

+- JWT-based authentication (stateless, token in localStorage)
+- CSRF protection (using csurf middleware)
+- Security headers (Helmet)
+- Request logging (Morgan)
+- Input validation and output encoding
+- Password hashing (bcrypt)
+- CORS with credentials for frontend-backend communication
+- Secure /users endpoint (returns only id and username, requires authentication)

 The application is designed for educational purposes, focusing on secure coding practices, vulnerability demonstration, and clear documentation rather than UI/UX design.
+The codebase is maintained in two branches: `secure` (active, with all secure features enabled) and `insecure` (with vulnerabilities for demonstration).
+Only one branch should be active at a time for assessment.
+### Secure Endpoints Summary

+- `/register` (POST): Register a new user (CSRF protected, password hashed)
+- `/login` (POST): Authenticate user, returns JWT token (CSRF protected)
+- `/logout` (POST): Instructs client to remove JWT (CSRF protected)
+- `/users` (GET): Returns all users (id, username only, requires authentication)
+- `/posts` (GET, POST, PUT, DELETE): CRUD for blog posts (requires authentication, CSRF protected for write operations)

+All secure endpoints require proper authentication and CSRF tokens where appropriate.
+Insecure endpoints are commented out in the secure branch.

 ## 3. Software Requirement Specification